fbpx

 ARTICLES BY OUR HAMILTON PERSONAL INJURY LAWYERS

-How can I get Long-Term Disability Benefits for Depression & Anxiety?
+How Can I Get Long-Term Disability Benefits for Depression & Anxiety?

 By Matt Lalande in Depression, Long-Term Disability on August 17, 2023

-How can I get Long-Term Disability Benefits for Depression & Anxiety?
+How Can I Get Long-Term Disability Benefits for Depression & Anxiety?

 Getting Long-Term Disability Benefits for Depression & Anxiety

 In our experience as disability lawyers, depression and anxiety are not merely fleeting emotions but serious mental health disorders that can profoundly disrupt a person’s life.
 The perpetual feelings of sadness, hopelessness, and overwhelming worry characteristic of these conditions can be completely debilitating.
 Simple tasks may become insurmountable, and activities once enjoyed might lose all appeal.
-The isolating nature of depression and anxiety can strain relationships with friends and family, and even affect professional life, leading to a downward spiral that is incredibly challenging to reverse.
+The isolating nature of depression and anxiety can strain relationships with friends and family and even affect professional life, leading to a downward spiral that is incredibly challenging to reverse.

 Treatment requires concerted effort and professional help, but even with support, the road to recovery can be long and arduous, forever changing the lives of those affected.

-In this article we write about depression and anxiety, how they can interfere with work and how to get long-term disability benefits for these life-altering chronic conditions.
+Below, our Hamtilon long-term disability lawyers offer insight into depression and anxiety, how they can interfere with work and how to get long-term disability benefits for these life-altering chronic conditions.

 What is Major Depressive Disorder?
 (MDD)

-Major Depressive Disorder (MDD), or clinical depression, is a condition detailed in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V) but is much more than a medical term.
-It represents a deeply personal and often hidden struggle that many individuals face.
-Major Depression can engulf a person’s life, leaving them feeling isolated and trapped in a relentless cycle of sadness, despair, and loss of enjoyment in once-cherished activities.
+Major depression can engulf a person’s life, leaving them feeling isolated and trapped in a relentless cycle of sadness, despair, and loss of enjoyment in once-cherished activities.
 The distinction between clinical depression and the general feeling of being “depressed” is vast, as the former is a chronic and debilitating condition that requires professional intervention.

-What are some Symptoms of Major Depressive Disorder?
+What are Some Symptoms of Major Depressive Disorder?

 • Persistent feelings of sadness, emptiness, or hopelessness